david0791/Project-Euler-Python/README.md

+# Project Euler with Python 3.6

->> This is my attempt to solve Project Euler with Python 3.6
+This is my attempt to solve Project Euler with Python 3.6